ckormanyos/real-time-cpp/examples/chapter09_08a/readme.md

 Example chapter09_08a utilizes object oriented programming techniques to control an RGB LED.

+This example uses essensially the tame programming techniques as in the previous example chapter09_08 to control an RGB LED, but with a sligthly modernized LED-class hierarchy.
+The main difference, however, is that a _digitally_-controlled industry-standard RGB LED of type WS2812 is used.
+In addition, the color transitions at and around $255~\text{bits}$-RGB are emphasized providing longer-lasting hues near the turning points.

 ## Controlling the WS2812

-This RGB LED is controlled by a very specifically timed, novel digital signal.
+The WS2812 RGB LED is controlled by a very specifically timed, novel digital signal.
 In this signal, each of the $24$ RGB color bits is set to the value $1$ or $0$ depending on the half-width of a low/high signal pair.